P. G. Muthiah

 P. G. Muthiah is an Indian director, cinematographer and film producer, who has been working in the Tamil film industry.

 Career

-Muthiah has started his career as Cinematographer in the movie Poo (2008) which won Tamil Nadu state awards and Kanden Kadhalai (2009), often collaborating in ventures by director R. Kannan.
+Muthiah has started his career as cinematographer in the movie Poo (2008) which won Tamil Nadu state awards and Kanden Kadhalai (2009), often collaborating in ventures by director R. Kannan.
 In 2015, Muthiah decided to produce films and financed three low budget drama films — Raja Manthiri (2016) and Peechankai (2017) — through his studio, PG Media Works.
-In 2018, he directed and produced the movie Madura Veeran starring Samuthirakani and Shanmuga Pandian.
+In 2018, he directed and produced the movie Madura Veeran starring Shanmuga Pandian and Samuthirakani.